discordjs/guide/guide/voice/voice-connections.md

 # Voice Connections

 Voice connections represent a connection to a voice channel in a Guild.
 You can only connect to one voice channel in a Guild at a time.

-They can be created like so:
+## Cheat sheet

+### Creation

+Creating a voice connection is simple:

 ```ts
 import { joinVoiceChannel } from '@discordjs/voice';